gschmutz/bigdata-spark-workshop/11a-scheduling-with-airflow-3.x/README.md

 ![](./images/airflow-with-dag-details-run2.png)

+> **What you should see:** All five task boxes turn dark green from left to right as each task completes.
+The total wall-clock time is typically 1–3 minutes, dominated by the Spark job at the end of the pipeline.

+> **What just happened?** Airflow executed the five tasks in the dependency order defined by the `>>` chain: it deleted the existing `raw/` and `refined/` folders in MinIO, uploaded the airports CSV and all flights CSV files, and finally submitted the `prep_refined.py` Spark application using `SparkSubmitOperator`.
+The Spark job fetched the script from MinIO (`s3a://flight-bucket/app/prep_refined.py`), read the raw CSV files, applied the schema transformations, and wrote the refined Parquet files back to MinIO.
+Airflow tracked each task's status and dependencies — if any task had failed, downstream tasks would have been automatically skipped.

 Click on one of the dark green cells and navigate to the **Logs** tab to see the log of the task execution

 ![](./images/airflow-with-dag-details-run3.png)